w1770946466/Auto_proxy/README.md

 [Repository intraduction](https://github.com/w1770946466/Auto_proxy#Repositoryintraduction) | [Usage](https://github.com/w1770946466/Auto_proxy#Usage) | [Proxy information](https://github.com/w1770946466/Auto_proxy#Proxyinformation) | [Repository statement](https://github.com/w1770946466/Auto_proxy#Repositorystatement)

 ## ✈️Repository intraduction
-The automation functions of this repository are all based on 'GitHub Actions', Extract (unfiltered) the nodes shared by TG channels on the network, and then import them into the repository for sharing records.
+The automation functions of this repository are all based on `GitHub Actions`, Extract (unfiltered) the nodes shared by TG channels on the network, and then import them into the repository for sharing records.

 ## ⏩Usage